Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: Introduction

-\subHeading{Contributions.} To address the aforementioned challenges and to provide probabilistic per-packet real-time communication guarantees for multi-cell, multi-channel URLLC, we propose a distributed real-time scheduling algorithm and an associated schedulability test method.
-Our main contributions are as follows: \begin{itemize} \item Building upon the idea of deadline partitioning in traditional real-time systems, we develop a distributed scheduling algorithm based on local-deadline-partition (LDP).
-To the best of our knowledge, the LDP scheduling algorithm is the first distributed real-time scheduling algorithm that ensures probabilistic per-packet real-time guarantee in multi-cell, multi-channel URLLC networks with general deadline constraints.
+\paragraph{Contributions.} In this work, we tackle the challenge of per-packet real-time guarantees under inter-cell interference constraints in URLLC systems from a novel perspective.
+Central to our work are real-time scheduling algorithms with provable characteristics that ensure Probabilistic Per-packet Real-time Communications (PPRC) guarantee in large-scale, multi-cell, and multi-channel settings.
+Given the large scale and the dynamic, uncertain nature of such networks, it is important for the scheduling algorithm to be amenable to distributed implementation without requiring centralized coordination or centralized knowledge of the whole network.
+Given that every network has a limited communication capacity, it is also important to be able to decide whether a set of PPRC requests can be supported by the network and the associated scheduling algorithm.
+Thus, there is the need to develop effective schedulability test algorithms that can be deployed in practice.
+We show that corresponding scheduling algorithms can simultaneously provide real-time guarantees while effectively mitigating interference in multi-cell deployments.
+Our main contributions are as follows: \begin{itemize} \item Building upon the idea of deadline partitioning in real-time computing systems, we develop a distributed scheduling algorithm based on local-deadline-partition (LDP).
+To the best of our knowledge, the LDP scheduling algorithm is the first distributed URLLC scheduling algorithm that ensures PPRC guarantee in large-scale, multi-cell, and multi-channel networks with heterogeneous real-time requirements.

-\item For the schedulability test of URLLC traffic, we propose the concept of \emph{feasible set} and identify a closed-form sufficient condition for the schedulability of URLLC traffic.
-We then propose a distributed algorithm for the schedulability test, and the algorithm includes a procedure for finding the minimum sum work density of feasible sets which is of interest by itself.
+\item For the schedulability test of PPRC traffic, we propose the concept of \emph{feasible set}, which bridges the real-time computing systems theory and URLLC.
+We then identify a closed-form sufficient condition for the schedulability of PPRC traffic, and we propose an efficient distributed algorithm for the schedulability test.

-\item We also identify a necessary condition for the schedulability of URLLC traffic, and use numerical studies to understand a lower bound on the approximation ratio of the LDP algorithm and associated schedulability test.
+\item We also identify a necessary condition for the schedulability of PPRC traffic, and use numerical studies to understand a lower bound on the approximation ratio of the LDP algorithm and associated schedulability test.